The 20 Best Bladder Cancer Doctors in China

 Hangzhou, CN

-Yichun Zheng practices in Hangzhou, China.
+Yichun Zheng practices practicing medicine in Hangzhou, China.
 Zheng is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-Their top areas of expertise are Bladder Cancer, Prostate Cancer, Enlarged Prostate (BPH), Prostatectomy, and Lithotripsy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Bladder Cancer, Prostate Cancer, Enlarged Prostate (BPH), Prostatectomy, and Lithotripsy.

 Distinguished in Bladder Cancer